Pencil Typography Black Design

 If you, as a shop owner, need the secondary information so much, you can try and take it from the customer later, but don’t interrupt them with tons of form fields while they are ordering.
 According to professionals bring more digital presence to your business and let TOLS Multimedia plan a site for you, this is a critical moment and it should be super easy.
 The order form should only have the absolutely basic fields for the order to be shipped: name, email, address.

 Letting users order without logging in and signing up should increase the overall conversion rate of your store.
-Less forms – less friction.
+Boost OpenCart Conversions with less forms – less friction.
 This means that you can make more sales for the same amount of visitors on your website.
 And the user experience is better instantly.

 2. Remove elements, don’t add more